tracking-exposed/trex/README.md

 # TL;DR

-This is the source code for one of the **tracking-exposed** web-extension.
+This is the source code for one of the **tracking-exposed** web-extension and backend HTML parser, plus the API to export analyzed data.
 The broad scope of the project is described in the [Manifesto](https://tracking.exposed)

 ## Code